SeunAgbede/simple-tests/README.md

 ## Repo Structure

-- Project structure as usual for a react-app.
 - Application code in the `src` folder etc.
 - Tests are in the `tests` folder